ELLDER054/gizmo-lang/README.md

 You can now use the `gizmo` command to compile gizmo programs!
 This is the format of the `gizmo` command.
 `gizmo <input-file> <output-file>`

-## Credits
-Gizmo's source contains some code from other people.
-1. llvm